Scott C. Malpass

 Vice President and Chief Investment Officer

-Scott C. Malpass is vice president and chief investment officer at the University of Notre Dame, responsible for investment of the University’s endowment, working capital, pension and life income assets of some $11.5 billion as of the fiscal year ended June 30, 2016.
+Scott C. Malpass is vice president and chief investment officer at the University of Notre Dame, responsible for investment of the University’s endowment, working capital, pension and life income assets of just under $12 billion as of the fiscal year ended June 30, 2017.
 The Notre Dame Endowment is the 12th largest in American higher education and the largest at a Catholic university.

 Having served as chief investment officer since 1989, Mr. Malpass works closely with the investment committee of the University’s Board of Trustees in partnering with the most sophisticated investment management organizations throughout the world.
 The Notre Dame Endowment has achieved top tier investment performance over both short and long-term time periods.

 Mr. Malpass is one of 12 leading chief investment officers profiled in the book Foundation and Endowment Investing: Philosophies and Strategies of Top Investors and Institutions, written by Lawrence E. Kochard and Cathleen M. Rittereiser and published by John Wiley and Sons in December 2007.
 Mr. Malpass was the recipient of the Large Endowment Manager of the Year award from Institutional Investor magazine in 2011.
 In 2012, Mr. Malpass was the recipient of the Rodney H. Adams Endowment Award given annually by NACUBO for contributions to professional development activities in the field of endowment investment management, and was named recipient of Chief Investment Officer magazine’s Lifetime Achievement Award in 2014.